densiuwka/my-secret-santa/README.md

 0. Go to http://MY_IP:8501/ - replace with IP of your machine.
 1. Prepare a CSV of participants with headers `name,email`.
+   a.
+Create the files yourself or
+   b.
+Download sample files from this repo or from the app itself
 2. Optionally upload:
-   - Last matches CSV: `giver_email,receiver_email`
+   - Last matches CSV: `giver_email,receiver_email` (sample available in the app)
-   - Forbidden pairs CSV: `giver_email,receiver_email`
+   - Forbidden pairs CSV: `giver_email,receiver_email`(sample available in the app)
 3. Keep “Debug mode” ON to verify matches without sending emails.
 4. When ready to send emails:
    - Fill SMTP settings (see tips below)
    - Uncheck Debug mode
-   - Click “Generate matches and send emails”
+   - Click “Generate matches”

 ### Email sending tips